goramartin/master-thesis/docs/papers/searching-ontologies/README.md

     - i was not very satified with the paper, since it is missing a lot of details
 13. [DWRank - Learning Concept Ranking for Ontology Search](https://www.semantic-web-journal.net/system/files/swj883.pdf) (2016)
     - uses simialr metric to page rank
     - it is trying to say what concepts are central to the ontology and combine it how well the overall connection is between other ontologies
+      - the more connections the better
+    - the initial combinatio

 ### To read